tobecontinued/onedrive-e/README.md

 Please beware that the program comes with absolutely NO WARRANTY, and resources for tech support are extremely limited.

 To report a bug or ask a question, create an issue on the repository.

-You can also contact @xybu by messages or email.